 Most all of these movies were very dark tales about forces that are affecting our society, but Samuel L. Jackson swears and shoots his gun and everything turns out all right.

-Monday night I took the John and Kathryn to see "Happily Never After", which had some good clips on the TV ads, but turned out to pretty dull.
+Monday night I took the John and daughter to see "Happily Never After", which had some good clips on the TV ads, but turned out to pretty dull.
 An attempt to give us a different take on Cinderella, but ends up being pretty much the same.
 Pretty girl stumbles around but ends up living happily ever after.

 Tuesday, January 2, 2007